Oral Cancer Exam

 Some signs that will be investigated are red patches and sores.
 Red patches on the floor of the mouth or front of the tongue as well as bleeding sores that fail to heal can both be indicative of cancerous changes.
 Leukoplakia is a hardened white or gray, slightly raised, lesion that can be cancerous that appears inside the mouth.
 Signs of these will be examined as well.
 Finally, any soreness, lumps, or general thickening of tissue anywhere in the throat or mouth will be examined as well, as they, too, can be pathologic signs.

-If abnormalities, lesions, lumps, or leukoplakia are present, Dr. Cristoforo will initiate a treatment plan that is right for you.
+If abnormalities, lesions, lumps, or leukoplakia are present, Dental Implant & Periodontal Specialists will initiate a treatment plan that is right for you.
 Treatment options vary according to the diagnosis, but may include excision, radiation therapy, and chemotherapy.

 It is also important to be aware that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.
-Dr. Cristoforo can provide you with information and options about quitting dangerous lifestyle choices.
+Dental Implant & Periodontal Specialists can provide you with information and options about quitting dangerous lifestyle choices.